 A spotlight for Shuri

 In this Marvel film, women stand at the center.
-Not only does T’Challa’s all-female team of bodyguards, The Dora Milaje have a massive role in the movie, so does T’Challa’s younger sister Shuri (Letitia Wright).
+Not only does T’Challa’s all-female team of bodyguards, the Dora Milaje, have a massive role in the movie, so does T’Challa’s younger sister Shuri (Letitia Wright).
 Shuri is a genius.
 In fact, she is a master with vibranium.
-In Black Panther, it’s rumored that Killmonger gets his hands on a vibranium-laced Golden Jaguar suit that Shuri created.
+In Black Panther, Killmonger gets his hands on a vibranium-laced Golden Jaguar suit that Shuri created.

 Unfortunately, Shuri never thought it would be used against her brother.